Gexkill/sweng2/RASD/src/index.md

     * The system must be able to send an sms to the client with the code of the incoming taxi.
 * [G11] Allows clients to require to share the taxi:
     * The system must be able to find if there are reservations or requests for the same time period and having matching itineraries.
-    * The system must be able to merge together the reservations and request found above if the cumulated number of passengers of the corresponding requests or reservations does not exceed 4. **KEEP or remove**
+    * The system must be able to merge together the reservations and requests found above if the cumulated number of passengers of the corresponding requests or reservations does not exceed 4. **KEEP or remove**
-* [G12] Allow clients to identify themselves via phone number (and name) not login, they are not registered into the system:
+* [G12] Allows clients to identify themselves via phone number (and name) not via login, they are not registered into the system:
     * The system must allow the clients to furnish their personal information to the system before making a request.
-* [G13] Allow clients to specify number of passengers:
+* [G13] Allows clients to specify the number of passengers:
     * The system must allow the client to specify the number of passengers during the request or reservation of the ride.
-* [G14] Allow clients to know the fee for the ride via SMS notification of taxi assigned see [G10]
+* [G14] Allows clients to know the fee for the ride via SMS notification of taxi assigned see [G10]
     * The system must insert the fee for the request in the SMS notification
     * The system must use fee calculated as specified in [G7].